myhdl/myhdl/doc/source/manual/conversion.rst

 ============

-MyHDL supports the automatic conversion of implementation-oriented MyHDL code to Verilog code.
+MyHDL supports the automatic conversion of implementation-oriented MyHDL code to Verilog or VHDL code.
 This feature provides a direct path from Python to an FPGA or ASIC implementation.